kyleburton/talks/2019.macros/README.txt

 Abstract:

 There are patterns in our software that sit right in the middle of our blind spot.
-We have many powerful tools for abstraction and refactoring in our programming languages - though I believe Lisp Macros are a tool that allows us to abstract above limits that exist in most programming languages.
+We have many powerful tools for abstraction and refactoring our programming languages - though I believe Lisp Macros are a tool that allows us to abstract above limits that exist in most programming languages.
 In the time we have together I hope to convince you that Lisp Macros represent an unique, powerful tool and that learning more about them will improve us as programmers.

 Bio: